argoproj/argo-workflows/docs/quick-start.md

 kubectl -n argo port-forward deployment/argo-server 2746:2746
 ```

 This will serve the UI on <https://localhost:2746>.

+> **Note**: the server listens on a TLS socket and requires HTTPS to access.

 Due to the self-signed certificate, you will receive a TLS error which you will need to manually approve.

 ## Install the Argo Workflows CLI